jahudka/dicc/docs/02-intro-to-dicc.md

  - An **async service** is a service whose factory returns a Promise, or whose `onCreate` hook returns a Promise, or which depends on another async service.
-   It is impossible to obtain a resolved instance of an async service from the container directly; rather, you will always obtain a Promise which you need to await.
+   It is impossible to obtain a resolved instance of an async service from the container directly; rather, you will always obtain a Promise which you will need to await.
 DICC will do it for you automatically when injecting the service as a dependency.
- - A **dynamic service** is one which the compiler knows about, but which the container cannot create at runtime - such a service must be registered manually at runtime in order to be available for injection.
-This can be useful especially in combination with other features - e.g. a locally-scoped dynamic service which represents an HTTP request.

-Next: [Services and dependencies][2]
+**Next**: [Services and dependencies][2]

 [1]: ./01-intro-to-di.md
 [2]: ./03-services-and-dependencies.md